OpEd Project: Tucson Public Voices Fellowship

 A partnership between The University of Arizona, the Women’s Foundation of Southern Arizona and The OpEd Project, this intense year-long fellowship provides a unique professional and leadership development opportunity.
 First piloted at Yale, the goal is to increase the influence of women and minority thought leaders, changing who narrates our world.

-Questions about the program?
-Please contact Dawne Bell, CEO of the Women’s Foundation, to learn more.
+Questions?
+Please contact the Women’s Foundation to learn more.